 Many people experience frustration with the length of time it sometimes takes to finish a compensation claim.
 The way claims are run is largely dictated to us by the law – it lists various things we must do in order to claim.
 In the below case study we look at a work ending back injury claim.

 Depending on how you got your injury (a car accident or a work accident or a medical procedure gone wrong or something else), slightly different considerations apply.
 In all matters, the first thing that must happen is that your injury must become “stable” so that Doctors can “assess” your injury.

 What is a stable injury?

 The more serious and injury, the longer it takes to reach the point of being “stable”.
-Stable does not mean a person has recovered – it means that they are unlikely to get much better in the future; there is little further Doctors can do to improve the injury and what the person has is likely going to be with them for life.
+Stable does not mean a person has recovered.
+What it does mean is that they are unlikely to get much better in the future.
+There is little further Doctors can do to improve the injury and what the person has is likely going to be with them for life.

 How does a doctor assess an injury?

 “Assess” is what the Doctors do.
 They examine an injured person and provide an opinion on how the injury will affect a person, especially their future work.
 “Assessment” of an injury is a very important aspect of any personal injury claim.

 Truck Accident at work: back injury claim forces early retirement